maxmind/MaxMind-DB/MaxMind-DB-spec.md

 ### bytes - 4

 A variable length byte sequence containing any sort of binary data.
+If the length is zero then this a zero-length byte sequence.

 This is not currently used but may be used in the future to embed non-text data (images, etc.).